What are phantom pregnancies in dogs?

 Phantom pregnancies are surprisingly common in unspayed dogs, fooling owners and their pets alike into thinking a litter of puppies is on its way.
 Depending on your perspective, that can be a delightful idea – or an alarming one!

-Although false pregnancy symptoms should clear up on their own, they are easily confused with those of several serious conditions, meaning that a trip to the vet is a good idea for your pet pooch.
+Although dog false pregnancy symptoms should clear up on their own, they are easily confused with those of several serious medical conditions, meaning that a trip to the vet is a good idea for your pet pooch.

 Read on for our guide to canine pseudo pregnancies, and how to make sure you’re covered for vets’ fees through insuring your dog.